 April 15th: The combine arrived!
 Thanks Ryan at Steel Wheel Farm for delivering it safely!
 Nothing runs like a deer.

-March 31st: The field is being plowed and prepared to plant two kinds of grain: Fritzspring Barley seed and Edison-Bow Hard White Spring Wheat from the WSU Bread Lab.
+March 31st: The field is being plowed and prepared to plant two kinds of grain: Talisman Barley seed and Skagit 1109 Hard White Spring Wheat from the WSU Bread Lab.

 Thanks to KCD for supporting this project.